Overview

 The "public site mode" will let you turn the site off and on, or put your site into "construction mode".
 While in construction mode, you will be able to see your public site, but the public will not.

-You can also select your theme from the list of available themes.
+You can also select your theme from the list of available themes (currently there is only one theme available).
 Once you select a theme and save the page, configuration items specific to that theme will be available via tabs along the top of the basic settings page, and under the public site settings heading on the Admin page.

 Make sure you Save any changes!